-Previously when flanges were fused together due to corrosion, rust, age or internal friction, or difficult to split apart due to a lack of lifting or pulling power, there was – put bluntly nothing much anyone could do without incurring huge expense, work stoppages and costly delays.
+Previously when flanges were fused together due to corrosion, rust, age or internal friction, or were difficult to split apart due to a lack of lifting or pulling power, there was – put bluntly nothing much anyone could do without incurring huge expenses, work stoppages and costly delays.

 Unique Splitting & Separating Service

 ThinJack® is a unique splitting and separating service that effectively separates well flanges.
 The ThinJacks themselves are usually curved steel envelopes less than 3mm thick which are inserted between the 2 items for separation.

 They are often made to fit between the flange’s bolt holes and the outer edge.
 When inflated, ThinJacks start to become cylindrical.
 The inflation means that the 2 parts of the flange are pushed apart, in a controlled manner, drawing rusty bolts through the flange bolt holes at the same time.